grcff/agentSchool/README.md

 ------------------
 Make sure you have all the dependencies:
 * 'sudo apt-get install libboost-all-dev' for boost
-* 'apt-get install python-numpy' for numpy
+* 'sudo apt-get install python-numpy' for numpy
 * 'sudo apt-get install pygame' for pygame

 Go to your agentSchool folder, then 'mkdir build' and 'cd build'.